qlab-utwente/Quantum-Dice-by-UTwente/Arduino/README.md

 **Use this firmware to:**

-- Configure your ESP32 for the first time
+- Configure your Quantum Dice ESP32 for the first time
 - Calibrate quantum sensors
 - Change parameters
-- See README for detailled instructions
+- See [Initialisation manual](/Arduino/QuantumDiceInitTool/README.md) for detailled instructions

 ### 2. 🎲 Main Program (`QuantumDice.vX.X.X.bin`)